 The project on children whose parents use drugs has been carried out in two phases: the first one started in November 2020 and was completed in February 2021.
 The second phase has been implemented throughout 2021 with the involvement of 11 countries (Croatia, Cyprus, Greece, Iceland, Ireland, Italy, Mexico, Poland, Romania, Switzerland and Turkey).

 Related reports and executive summaries:

-Building on the work done so far, a report entitled ‘Children Whose Parents Use Drugs – Promising practices and recommendations’ is under preparation and will be published in March 2022.
+Building on the work done so far, an ISBN publication entitled ‘Children Whose Parents Use Drugs – Promising practices and recommendations’ is available in English.

-The content, conclusions and recommendations presented in the report intend to contribute to increasing knowledge base and interest in the topic and serve as a practical reference for the identification of promising practices and international partners to address it.
-It will include 28 experiences and practices from governmental or non-governmental bodies, divided by main area of intervention and country and has been possible thanks to the participation of 102 people in different activities.
+The content, conclusions and recommendations presented in the publication intend to contribute to increasing knowledge base and interest in the topic and serve as a practical reference for the identification of promising practices and international partners to address it.
+It includes 29 experiences and practices from governmental or non-governmental bodies, divided by main area of intervention and country.
+This has been possible thanks to the participation of 102 people in different activities.

 This project was proposed in response to the Council of Europe’s invitation to Pompidou Group Secretariat to contribute to the discussions on the themes which should appear in the new Council of Europe Strategy on the Rights of the Child for the period 2022-2027 – an important reference document promoting the rights of 150 million children in Europe.
 Thanks to the involvement and contribution of the Pompidou Group, the Council of Europe Strategy on the Rights of the Child to be launched in Rome on 7 and 8 April 2022 will contain the objective “Mapping, analysing and providing guidance on the situation of children suffering from addictive behaviours and children of parents using drugs”.